tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Red
 - Green
 - Blue

+### Q: In the beta version of the 1986 game "The Legend of Zelda", players have the choice between a sword and what other item?
+- **Correct Answer:** Boomerang
+- Spear
+- Slingshot
+- Crossbow

 ### Q: In the Board Game, Settlers of Catan, a die roll of what number causes the Robber to attack?